otoolep/syslog-gollector/README.md

 syslog-gollector
 ========

-*syslog-gollector* is a Syslog Collector, written in [Go](http://golang.org/), which has support for streaming received messages to [Apache Kafka](https://kafka.apache.org/), version 0.8.
+*syslog-gollector* is a Syslog Collector, written in [Go](http://golang.org/) (golang), which has support for streaming received messages to [Apache Kafka](https://kafka.apache.org/), version 0.8.
 The messages can be written to Kafka in parsed format, or written exactly as received.
 Check out [this blog post](http://www.philipotoole.com/writing-a-syslog-collector-in-go) for some background on this project.

 The logs lines must be [RFC5424](http://tools.ietf.org/html/rfc5424) compliant, and in the following format: